 Lever and cylinder escapement pocket watches (non-Fusee) were produced in abundance throughout Europe during the 19th and 20th centuries.
 Many were cottage industry “generic” watches.
 The wheels and plates were manufactured by individual shops and sent out to be assembled by jewelers or individuals.

 Well-known makers manufactured timepieces of quality.
 These watches have their maker proudly displayed on the dial and the movement.
 Most of the cases were easily opened and identified.

 American Pocket Watches

 Most American made watches have a serial number, and the databases are now available online.
 The serial number will be engraved on the movement, not on the case.
-Much information can be gleaned for the serial number, including date of manufacture, and number of jewels.
+Much information can be gleaned for the serial number, including the date of manufacture, and the number of jewels.
 The online database can be found here https://pocketwatchdatabase.com

 Most wristwatches of the early and mid 20th century can be identified in the same manner as pocket watches (name on the dial and movement, and serial or model numbers).
 As watch cases became more dust and water-resistant, screw-down backs became the norm and required special tools to open.
 These cases make it more difficult for the average watch owner to open cases and identify the movement.
 Even cases with a snap-off back are difficult to remove without damaging the cover.
 Some high-end makers (Heuer shown in the example) will include a number on the back of the case to identify the watch model.

 These examples cover the basics of most watches.
 If you have any questions about the identity of your watch, feel free to contact me.